bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 ## Implementation strategy

-### Code organization
+Small changes:

-As plugins no longer depend on `App` information at all, they should be moved into `bevy_ecs` directly.
+1. As plugins no longer depend on `App` information at all, they should be moved into `bevy_ecs` directly.

-### System sets

-The changes proposed are simple ergonomic renaming to reflect the increased prominence of system sets.
-`App::add_system_set` should be changed to `App::add_systems`, and `SystemSet::with_system` should be shortened to `SystemSet::with`.
+2. To improve ergonomics, `App::add_system_set` should be changed to `App::add_systems`, and `SystemSet::with_system` should be shortened to `SystemSet::with`.
+3. If plugins can no longer configure the `App` in arbitrary ways, we need a new, ergonomic way to set up the default schedule and runner for standard Bevy games.
+The best way to do this is to create two new builder methods on `App`: `App::minimal` and `App::default`, which sets up the default stages, sets the runner and adds the required plugins.
+4. Plugin groups are replaced with simple `Vec<Plugin>>` objects when needed.

+### Stageless architecture

+1. System ordering between exclusive and parallel systems is defined, as is system ordering between systems that run in different stages.
+2. All system scheduling information must be stored in the system descriptor (which are then stored within system sets) in order to enable a unified approach to configuration.
+See [Bevy #2736](https://github.com/bevyengine/bevy/pull/2736) for a nearly complete PR on this point.
+3. `Commands` application is re-architected, and is now handled explicitly in an exclusive system.
+This is by default the first system in each sequential stage.
+This system is now labeled so systems can be before or after command application.
+Users can freely add more copies of this system to their schedule.
+4. Systems cannot run "between stages" anymore, and the current "should an exclusive system run at the start of the stage, before commands, or after commands" is removed in favor of simple ordering.

+### System ordering mechanics

+Under the hood, all three of the system ordering constraints collapse to the standard `.before`-style edges that we know and love in Bevy 0.5.

+If-needed edges are evaluated and inserted on the basis of the existing entities at the start of each stage.

+At-least-once-separation forces the `before` label to be before the intervening system, and the `after` system to be after the intervening system.
+However, instead of counting the number of instances of that system with that label, only a single dependency is added to the [`dependency_count`.](https://github.com/bevyengine/bevy/blob/9eb1aeee488684ed607d249f883676f3e711a1d2/crates/bevy_ecs/src/schedule/executor_parallel.rs).

-### Resources
+### Resource initialization

 All resources are added to the app before the schedule begins.
 The app should panic if duplicate resources are detected at this stage; app users can manually remove them from one or more plugins in a transparent fashion to remove the conflict if needed.

-### Schedule overhaul prerequisites

-1. Stage boundaries must be weakened.
-This API assumes that e.g. system sets can span hard sync points to allow them to be inserted into a given state and that ordering dependencies operate across hard sync points.
-2. All system scheduling information must be stored in the system descriptor (which are then stored within system sets) in order to enable a unified approach to configuration.
-See [Bevy #2736](https://github.com/bevyengine/bevy/pull/2736) for a nearly complete PR on this point.
+### Label properties

-3. Users must be able to configure systems by reference to a particular label.
+Users must be able to configure systems by reference to a particular label.
 This proposal has previously been called **label properties**.

-### Default stages and runner

-If plugins can no longer configure the `App` in arbitrary ways, we need a new, ergonomic way to set up the default schedule and runner for standard Bevy games.

-The best way to do this is to create two new builder methods on `App`: `App::minimal` and `App::default`, which sets up the default stages, sets the runner and adds the required plugins.

-### Plugin groups

-Plugin groups now require the simple `IntoPluginGroup` trait with a `into` method that returns a `Vec<Plugin>`.

-Alternatively, these could just be completely deprecated due to the move towards `App::default`, which was overwhelmingly their most common use.

 ## Drawbacks

 1. Plugins are no longer quite as powerful as they were.
 This is both good and bad: it reduces their expressivity, but reduces the risk that they mysteriously break your app.
 2. Apps can directly manipulate the system ordering of their plugins.
 This is essential for ensuring that interoperability and configurability issues are resolved, but risks breaking internal guarantees.
-3. Users can accidentally break the requirement for a hard sync point to pass between systems within a plugin as encouraged by the plugin configuration by moving system sets into the same stage.
-Hard ordering dependencies briefly discussed in the *Future Work* section of this RFC could ensure that this is impossible.
-4. Replacing existing resource values is more verbose, requiring either a startup system or explicitly removing the resource from the pre-existing plugin.
+3. Replacing existing resource values is more verbose, requiring either a startup system or explicitly removing the resource from the pre-existing plugin.
 This is much more explicit, but could slow down some common use cases such as setting window size.

 ## Rationale and alternatives